mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 In applications that are not built on top of the JAMstack, the idea is quite straightforward.

-When opening the application in the browser, it will make a request to a remote server to get the different available variations.
-Then, based on some conditions in the codebase, we are able to display the good variation to the good user.
+When opening the application, it will make a request to a remote server to get the different available variants.
+Then, based on some conditions in the codebase, we are able to display the good variant to the good user.

-Here's a code snippet of a tiny experiment written with [Reactjs](https://reactjs.org/):
+The following is an example of a client-side based A/B test written with [Reactjs](https://reactjs.org/):

 ```jsx
 const App = () => {